tasmota/docs/docs/Smart-Meter-Interface.md

 ### JANZ C3801 (MODBus)

-This is an example for one of the many quite similar smart meters implemented in Portugal, by `EDP Distribuição S.A.`.
+This is an example for one of the many quite similar smart meters implemented in Portugal, by EDP Distribuição S.A.
 May be valid for many more models, as stated.

 You should additionally configure in your `user_config_override.h`:
 ```